blu3windy/eternal-ai/README.md

 sudo bash quickstart.sh
 ```

-Install the CLI tool to interact with your local system.
+Install the `eai` CLI tool to interact with your local system.

 ```bash
 sudo ./install.sh